ishahrier/ElasticSearchNestSample/README.md

-# ElasticSearch - Indexing PDF content - Using DotnetCore and NEST (official dotnet client)
+# ElasticSearch - Indexing PDF content - Using C# and NEST (official dotnet client)

 This sample project uses NEST (high level elasticsearch dot net core client) and shows how to do the following things